namankumar747/AgroCareAI/README.md

 ```
 ### 5. Train and Save Pretrained Models
 Run the Jupyter Notebooks provided in the repository to:
--Train and save the YOLO model for object detection.
+- Train and save the YOLO models for object detection.
--Train and save the CNN model for plant disease classification.
+- Train and save the CNN model for plant disease classification.

 ## 🚀 Starting the Project